Lucky-Bhure/Quora_Clone/README.md

 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute it as you like.

 ---

-This `README.md` gives a clear overview of your project, including its features, structure, and how to set it up and use it.
-It also provides a pathway for future improvements and includes licensing information.